The perfect hot weather lunch or dinner requiring very little preparation, Italian Rice Salad is light, refreshing and satisfying!

 - 1/2 cup Italian giardiniera (pickled vegetables) cut into bite sized pieces

 - 1/4 cup pitted green olives thinly sliced

 - 1/4 cup olive oil plus 1 tbsp reserved oil from the pickled vegetables

 - 1 hard boiled egg

 - Prepare your rice several hours before assembling the rice salad.
 In a medium sized sauce pan, bring 2 cups of water to a boil.
 Add salt and the rice and lower to a simmer.
 Cook with the lid on for 12 minutes.
 Turn off the heat and let sit with the lid on for about 5 more minutes, until the rice is cooked.
-Fluff with a fork and transfer to a large bowl or spread on a cookie sheet to allow to cool.
-Place in refrigerator and allow to cool completely.
+Fluff with a fork and transfer to a large bowl or spread on a cookie sheet to cool.
+Place in refrigerator and cool completely.